The Library

 Estimates are that Americans ignore nearly 3,500 advertising impressions a day.
 Shouldn’t we be working to make our ads less like everyone elses?

-- Five Advertising Rules For Your Business From The Personals
+- Five Advertising Lessons From The Personals

 Some of the best, and the worst, techniques in advertising.